-The Department of the Interior is huge; more than 70,000 employees manage a half-billion acres of public land, mostly in the West.
-The department does everything from operate National Parks to administer Native American social programs and manage wild horses.
+The Department of the Interior is huge — more than 70,000 employees manage a half-billion acres of public land, mostly in the West.
+The department does everything from operate national parks to administer Native American social programs and manage wild horses.

-"We have never seen anything that has been quite at this magnitude, so our job is basically to keep the boot on the neck of British Petroleum to carry out the responsibilities that they have, both under the law and contractually to move forward and to stop this spill.
+"We have never seen anything that has been quite at this magnitude, so our job is basically to keep the boot on the neck of British Petroleum to carry out the responsibilities that they have both under the law and contractually to move forward and to stop this spill."

-"His demeanor and attitude towards the oil and gas industry was much the same.
-It seemed adversarial.
-Every time we met with Secretary Salazar, it always seemed that we were the teenage kid that had done something wrong.
+"His demeanor and attitude toward the oil and gas industry was much the same — it seemed adversarial," Noe says.
+"Every time we met with Secretary Salazar, it always seemed that we were the teenage kid that had done something wrong."

 After the Bush administration years, when allies ran the department, the oil industry had difficulty adjusting to a more vigorous regulator.
 But now Noe says business is good and obtaining drilling permits in the Gulf is getting easier.

 That is not the direction environmental groups were hoping for.
 They tend to criticize Salazar for allowing too much drilling.
 But they also credit Salazar with giving renewable energy a boost during his tenure.

 "One of the most positive things that he did ... was his promotion of the development of offshore wind energy," says Jackie Savitz, deputy vice president for campaigns at Oceana.
 Under Salazar, the Interior Department has streamlined the process for approving offshore wind permits, she says.

 In addition to his energy work, Salazar will likely be remembered as a reformer.

 Just before he became secretary, the department was hit by a sex and drugs scandal in its Minerals Management Service.
 Investigators found some employees were partying and having sex with people in the industry they were supposed to be regulating.
 Salazar got rid of the MMS and created new agencies.
 Now revenue collection is separate from environmental and safety regulation.